outerbounds/full-stack-ML-metaflow-tutorial/README.md

 This lesson will focus on building local machine learning workflows using Metaflow, although the high-level concepts taught will be applicable to any workflow orchestrator.
 Attendees will get a feel for writing flows and DAGs to define the steps in their workflows.
 We’ll also use DAG cards to visualize our ML workflows.
 This lesson will be local computation and in the next lesson, we’ll burst to the cloud.

+We'll introduce the framework Metaflow, which allows data scientists to focus on the top layers of the ML stack, while having access to the infrastructural layers.

 - Lesson 3: Bursting to the Cloud